z-zafirov/java-demo/README.md

 ```
 Mind that in order to configure a framework to be ran from CI/CD, it has to be uploaded in a Git repo.
-Also you will have to install a local jenkins instance, and then to configure it to run the repo.
+Also you will have to install a local Jenkins instance, and then to configure it to run the repo.
 ```

 #### Details